aptos-labs/aptos-core/docker/compose/README.md

     1. Faucet will be available at http://127.0.0.1:8000
     2. JSON-RPC will be available at http://127.0.0.1:8080

-If you would like to clear the validator/blockchain data and start from scratch, either remove the docker volume `diem-shared`, or run `docker-compose run validator rm -rf '/opt/diem/var/*'` from the **validator-testnet** directory.
+If you would like to clear the validator/blockchain data and start from scratch, either remove the docker volume `aptos-shared`, or run `docker-compose run validator rm -rf '/opt/diem/var/*'` from the **validator-testnet** directory.

 To clear just the validator logs, run  `docker-compose run validator rm -rf '/opt/diem/var/validator.log'`